KaiHiwatari8/engl393spring2021/README.md

 ## Create a Reaction Role bot

 ### A. Setup Discord Developers' Portal

+You will need to access Discord's Developer's portal to develop a bot.
+Do it with the following steps:
 1. Go to Discord's [Developers Portal](https://discord.com/developers/) and log in with your Discord credentials if asked to.

 2. Click on `New Application` on the top right corner.